nicm42/hobbit-names/readme.md

 ## General info

-I name my hamsters using hobbit names.
+I name my hamsters using names from Lord of the Rings.
 I wanted lists of names in one place to make it easier to choose a name.
-I also wanted them split by boys names and girls names, so I only had to look at one list depending on whether I was naming a boy or a girl hamster.
+I also wanted them split species and then by boys names and girls names, so I only had to look at one list depending on whether I was naming a boy or a girl hamster.

 ## Screenshots